VisualComposer/builder/readme.txt

 https://youtu.be/T4c--KVXXbg

-Visual Composer is a free, fast, and SEO-friendly builder - all you need to create a website.
+Visual Composer is a free, and SEO-friendly builder - all you need to create a website.
 More than that, it is the most feature-rich free page builder on the market with 50+ free elements, 10+ free landing page templates, and mighty design options with background and parallax effects.

 With an easy-to-use live editor, you can create any type of WordPress site: